gracereginalayndra/Hong-Kong-COVID-19-Vaccination-Chart-Generator/README.md

 ## Notes
 - Uses a global constant `N` for number of vaccine doses (default 7)
 - Implements cumulative percentage display for clearer interpretation
-- All visual settings (font size, colors, layout) follow assignment specifications

 ## Acknowledgments
 - Data provided by HKSAR Government
 - Inspired by official COVID-19 vaccination dashboards
 ```

-Let me know if you'd like the full Python implementation for Question 5 as well.